Follow Us On

 6) Visualize a fabulous day:

-Since we started training for the Canmore Women's Run, we have day dreamed about how fabulous the day will be!
-Our bodies feel strong, the sun is shining, everyone around is smiling and wishing us a great race.
-It will be one of the highlights of our spring!
+Since I started training for the Canmore Women’s Run I have day dreamed about how fabulous the day will be!
+My body feels strong, the sun is shining, everyone around is smiling and wishing me a great race.
+It will be one of the highlights of my summer!

 5 easy ways to quickly recover after the run